edgeware-builders/blockscout/README.md

 ```

 Enable HTTPS.
 The server must run with HTTPS.
-This will create a self-signed certificate for localhost:
+This will create a self-signed certificate for localhost, run this from the apps/block_scout_web directory:
 ```
-cd apps/block_scout_web
 mix phx.gen.cert blockscout blockscout.local
 cd -
 ```